Take Mounjaro once a week

 Mounjaro is an injectable prescription medicine that is used along with diet and exercise to improve blood sugar (glucose) in adults with type 2 diabetes mellitus.

-It is not known if Mounjaro can be used in people who have had inflammation of the pancreas (pancreatitis).
+It is not known if Mounjaro can be used in people who have had pancreatitis.
 Mounjaro is not for use in people with type 1 diabetes.
 It is not known if Mounjaro is safe and effective for use in children under 18 years of age.

 Once-weekly Mounjaro has multiple dose options